 5. Pour the fermented apricot juice from the sediment.
 Squeeze the pulp through cheesecloth and mix the obtained fluid with the juice and sugar.

 7. Leave the fermentation container for 10-25 days in a dark place with a temperature of 61-86F° / 16-30°C.

-8. When active fermentation is finished (signs: showings: the air lock is not bubbling for couple of days, the glove is deflating, the must is getting brighter), you should separate the new apricot wine from the sediment, by pouring it through a narrow straw into another container and getting rid of sediment.
+8. When active fermentation is finished (signs: the air lock is not bubbling for couple of days, the must is getting brighter), you should separate the new apricot wine from the sediment, by pouring it through a narrow straw into another container and getting rid of sediment.